Fulbright Foreign Student Program

 - You hold dual citizenship with the United States, are a resident of the United States, or hold a “green card.”

-- You will not have completed a bachelor’s degree (or equivalent) by fall 2017.
+- You will not have completed a bachelor’s degree (or equivalent) by summer 2024.

-- You intend to pursue an internship, residency, or research at a U.S. school of medicine or dentistry.
+- You intend to pursue studies as medical student or an internship or residency at a U.S. school of medicine, dentistry or veterinary medicine.

 - You are currently studying, researching, or lecturing at a U.S. university.